assemble/assemble/docs/content/api/layouts.md

 ---
 title: Layouts
 description: >
   This document describes Layouts, one of the three view collections that Assemble ships with by default.
 Layouts are views (templates) that can wrap other views with common content or code.
 collection: docs
 category: api
-related:
+related: ['view-collections', 'class.View']
-  - {title: "view collections", url: collections.md}
-  - {title: view, url: view.md}
 ---

 ## What is a layout?